genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 This is a python script wrapper for Genesis scripts.

-GenesisRun will attempt to find a script to execute within the genesis folder structure (site-specific or scripts).
+'GenesisRun` will attempt to find a script to execute within the Genesis folder structure (site-specific or scripts).

 There are two environment variables that can be used to configure how much RAM the scripts will use:

 * SCRIPT_MAX_HEAP
 * REMAP_MAX_HEAP

-**GenesisRun** can execute code in two different modes: Groovy script and GPAL Kotlin script. **GenesisRun** builds the necessary classpath, so you don't need to build it in each script.
+`GenesisRun` can execute code in two different modes: Groovy script and GPAL Kotlin script. **GenesisRun** builds the necessary classpath, so you don't need to build it in each script.

 * Groovy script: GenesisRun SetLogLevelScript.groovy
 * GPAL Kotlin script: GenesisRun customPurger-script.kts

-There is a separate wrapper, **JvmRun** for Java main class scripts.
+There is a separate wrapper, `JvmRun` for Java main class scripts.

 ## DictionaryBuilder

-This is a groovy script; it can be executed with **GenesisRun** or **JVMRun**.
+This is a groovy script; it can be executed with `GenesisRun` or `VMRun`.

-DictionaryBuilder parses RDBMS schemas and uses this information to generate a Genesis dictionary.
+`DictionaryBuilder` parses RDBMS schemas and uses this information to generate a Genesis dictionary.
 It supports MSSQL and Oracle databases.

 The script accepts a series of arguments to establish a connection to the database (e.g. user, password, host, etc) and some specific behaviour (e.g. product name, single dictionary file or composed, etc).

-### Arguments
+### Syntax

 | Argument | Argument long name | Mandatory | Description | Restricted Values |
 | -- | -- | -- | -- | -- |